mckayc/task-donegeon/README.md

 ### Version History
 -   **v0.0.99y (August 19, 2025):**
     -   **New "Journey" Quest Type:** The simple "Unlocks Next Quest" feature has been completely replaced by a new, powerful **Journey** quest type.
-Journeys are multi-stage adventures composed of multiple **checkpoints**.
     -   **Dedicated Checkpoint Editor:** Admins can now create epic, multi-step quests using a new, intuitive dialog to add and manage checkpoints, each with its own description and unique rewards.
     -   **Enhanced User Experience:** Journey quests feature a distinct purple UI, progress tracking in the header (e.g., "Checkpoint 1/5"), and mystery rewards for future checkpoints to keep players engaged.
     -   **Full System Integration:** The new Journey type is fully supported by the AI Suggestion Engine for content creation and can be exported/imported via the Asset Pack system.